LCOGT/nres-pipe/docs/nrespipe/index.rst

 1. Add the target information to the targets.csv file.
 Typically this is done in the code repository on Github and then is deployed to individual sites.
+The rows have the following format:
+Name,RA(deg),Dec(deg),Vmag,Bmag,gmag,rmag,imag,Jmag,Kmag,ProperMotionRA,ProperMotionDE,Parallax,RV,Teff,Logg,ZERO
+ZERO is currently always set to "NULL".
+Missing magnitudes should be set to -99.9.
+Proper motions are in mas/yr.
+Parallax is in mas.
+RV is in km/s.

 Considerations for Reprocessing Data